GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-09-creating-opal-tools.md

 - Avoids conflict with CMS Implementations that have tools as part of their delivery.
 - Avoids conflict with other CMS Add-Ons that also attempted to use the SDK
-- The Discover and Tool endpoints remain in the same part of the routing structure as the rest of my add-on.
+- The Discover and Tool endpoints remain in the same routing structure as the rest of my add-on.

 ## Opal Tool Requirements